-WARNING: The TAB button must be depressed until the Rail Traffic has passed the corresponding Shunt signal at Proceed.
+WARNING: The TAB button must be depressed until the Rail Traffic has passed the corresponding Shunt signal at PROCEED.

-A Rail Traffic Acceptance Button (TAB) is provided on the side wall of the Switchlock which, when pressed will permit a Proceed indication to be exhibited on the corresponding signal, provided the Network Controller has set the signal for the movement.
+A Rail Traffic Acceptance Button (TAB) is provided on the side wall of or adjacent to the Switchlock which, when pressed will permit a PROCEED indication to be exhibited on the corresponding signal, provided the Network Controller has set the signal for the movement.